Azure/playwright-workspaces/quickstart-automate-end-to-end-testing.md

     When the CI workflow is triggered, your Playwright tests run in your Playwright workspace on cloud-hosted browsers, across 20 parallel workers.
 The results are published to the service and can be viewed in the Azure portal.

-The settings for your test run can be defined in `.runsettings` file.
-For more information, see [how to use service package options](./how-to-use-service-config-file.md#config-options-in-runsettings-file)

 > [!CAUTION]
 > With Playwright Workspaces, you get charged based on the number of total test minutes consumed.
 If you're a first-time user or [getting started with a free trial](./how-to-try-playwright-workspaces-free.md), you might start with running a single test at scale instead of your full test suite to avoid exhausting your free test minutes.